Amit-Chandra/Snake-Game/README.md

 # Snake Game

-This is a simple implementation of the classic Snake game using Python and the Pygame library.
+This is an implementation of the classic Snake game using Python and the Pygame library.

 ## How to Play